 Dr Te Oti Paipeta Rakena

 Te Oti Rakena is an active performer and researcher.
 He is known for his willingness to sing in different vocal genres and perform in diverse performance contexts.
-His research interests are equally diverse and include the non-western and western vocal arts, studio pedagogy and university School of Music learning cultures.
+His research interests are equally diverse and include the non-western and western vocal arts, studio pedagogy, community music and performance learning cultures.

-Te Oti is an American trained singer.
-He studied at the New England Conservatory in Boston with master voice teacher Edward Zambara.
-He received his doctorate in vocal studies from the University of Texas at Austin and undertook three years’ post-doctoral study in Germany while continuing vocal studies with London based New Zealand vocal coach David Harper.
+Te Oti is an American-trained singer.
+He studied at New England Conservatory in Boston with master teacher Edward Zambara.
+He received his doctorate in vocal studies from the University of Texas at Austin and undertook three years’ post-doctoral study in Germany.

 His students have included several high profile New Zealand singers.
-2014 Adler Fellow at San Francisco Opera, Hadleigh Adams, Moses Mackay of Sol3 Mio, and 2016 Lexus Songquest winner Benson Wilson.
+2014 Adler Fellow at San Francisco Opera, Hadleigh Adams, Moses Mackay of Sol3 Mio, 2016 Lexus Songquest winner Benson Wilson and current New Zealand Opera emerging artists Samson Setu and Manase Latu.

 Research | Current